 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Ethyl butylacetylaminopropionate (EBAAP) is an insect repellent sold under the trade name IR3535 (Trademark owned by Merck).
 It is very effective against ticks, mosquitoes, biting midges, horseflies, fleas, and many other bugs.
-Even different types of wasps and bees don’t like the smell and stay away.
+Even wasps and bees don’t like the smell and stay away.

 How IR3535 repels insects and ticks

-Repellents usually interfere with the sensory organs of insects.
+Bug and tick repellents work by interfering with the sensory organs of insects.
 After application to skin or clothing, repellents evaporate slowly.
 This creates a kind of scent bell around the wearer, which triggers unpleasant stimuli in insects and prevents the possible host from being located by masking its body odor.
-Unlike insecticides, repellents do not kill ectoparasites, so the risk of developing resistance is comparatively low.
+Unlike insecticides, repellents do not kill ectoparasites, so the risk of insects and arachnids developing resistance is comparatively low.

 Mode of application of IR3535

-Use only as recommended.
+Use repellents containing Ethyl butylacetylaminopropionate strictly as recommended.
 Not to be applied near eyes, mouth, wounds, or irritated skin.